segment-integrations/analytics-swift-live/Signals.md

 #### SwiftUI

-SwiftUI automatic signal capture requires adding typealiases to your code.
-This is necessary because SwiftUI doesn't provide hooks for automatic instrumentation.
+SwiftUI automatic interaction signal capture requires adding typealiases to your code.
+This is necessary because SwiftUI doesn't provide hooks for automatic instrumentation of user interactions.

+> **Note:** Navigation is captured automatically via swizzling and does NOT require typealiases.
+Only interaction controls need typealiases.

 1. Enable SwiftUI auto-signals in your configuration:
     ```swift